The-Ethical-Guy/Evora/README.md

 # Evora features
+some of Evora features
-1) Answer any question on any topic<br>
+1) Answer any question on any topic
-2) Writing reports, articles, plans and any other content<br>
+2) Writing reports, articles, plans and any other content
+3) Writing programming codes
+4) Program, software and hardware logical design
+5) system function execution using "/system" tag (beta)
+6) system management
+   ...
+for the full decumentary click here

 # Evora how to install